The worst thing you can do if you have back pain

 What happens when I do have bed rest

 Staying in bed for too long can cause muscle weakness.
 Basically if you don’t use it you loose it.
 For every day you stay in bed, your supporting core muscles get weak.
-Furthermore, the immobility can start to tighten up your muscles and ligaments with can severely decrease your flexibility.
+Furthermore, the immobility can start to tighten up your muscles, hips, and ligaments with can severely decrease your flexibility.
 A stiff and weak spine unfortunately causes faulty movement patterns that further perpetuate back pain in the future.
 That means bed rest and inactivity would likely give you a higher chance of turning a short term acute back pain episode to a long term chronic back problem.

 Who should be prescribed bed rest?